-If a dilution adjustment is required then, based on future projections the estimated rate or amount of such adjustment will be 0.21% on sales (creation) and 0.03% on redemptions (liquidation) of the price of a unit.
-If a dilution adjustment is not charged then this may restrict the future growth of the Trust.
+If a dilution adjustment is required then, based on future projections the estimated rate or amount of such adjustment will be between 0.29% on sales (creation) and 0.11% on redemptions (liquidation).
+If a dilution adjustment is not made then this may restrict the future growth of the Trust.
 The Manager will regularly monitor the rate and frequency of dilution adjustments in respect of the Trust and update this Prospectus accordingly.